EHB-MCT/dev-v-2024-2025-assignment-1-template-DEV-V/README.md

 An overview of all the art in the chicago museum.

 ## Conventions

 - Naming
   Images: lowercase, seperated with underscores
   File names: camelCase
   Classes: nouns, starting with a capital
   Functions: camelCase
   Variables: camelCase
   Branches: lowercase, seperated with -

 - Placing
   Constants: top of the file

 - Formatting
   Before and after a + , - , = , => , < , > a space

   Functions, foreach, and other things that use curly brackets are formatted like this: fun() {

   }

   line length < 80

 - Commits
   formatted in the conventional method (https://www.conventionalcommits.org/en/v1.0.0/)

+## Files breakdown

+- CSS
+  master.css: css added to all pages for consistency reset.css: removes all css defaulted by browser media.css: mediaqueries index.css: page specific

 ## Sources

 Given are some examples, delete and replace with your own.